 A Strategic Flood Risk Assessment was carried out as part of the preparation of this Plan.
-The SFRA in Volume 10(c) of this Plan advises that existing development at flood risk can be addressed through development management.
+The SFRA in Volume 10(c) of this Plan advises that development within areas of existing development at flood risk can be addressed through development management. which include vulnerable uses and are located within Flood Zones A/B shall be in accordance with Section 5.28 of The Planning System and Flood Risk Management Guidelines for Planning Authorities 2009.